 - Savings: $18,750- $10,313 = $8,437 per year

 You can see that the property tax in these examples increases from $4,063 to $10,313 per year as the cost of a replacement house exceeds the value of an original house.
 However, Prop.
-19 still provides a saving ($8,437 per year in this example) for a more expensive house.
+19 still provides a saving of $8,437 per year.

 Questions about Proposition 19